-We have survived a few weeks of this new normal now.
+We have survived a few months of having the children at home.
 We’ve been working and getting used to this ‘How to Home School’ concept.
 Many are moving away from the structured approach while others swear by a minute by minute schedule.

-Whatever works from you.
+Whatever works for you.
 One thing I’m sure we all learnt is that home learning is possible, but we sometimes need to take the traditional schooling concept out of the picture.

 There are a ridiculous amount of free online resources available at the moment.
 You can literally wake up for a live game drive in the Kruger Park (South Africa), have a shower, just in time for live PE with Joe Wicks at 9 am.
 From there, the possibilities are endless.
 Some structured written or computer-based English activity.
 There are literally free links to everything.
 I’ve tried to divide these into learning activities, games and experiences while using the most direct link to the content possible.